seanhatton/repronim.org/content/resources/getting-started/_index.md

   * Principle:  Publishing re-executable paper
   * Foundations: Standards, Annotation

-## Richard the software engineer
+## Richard

 <img src="/images/richard.jpg" alt="Richard" style="width: 250px; height: auto;">

+Hi, I’m Richard, a research software engineer.
+I want to incorporate more standards into the technical operations of my lab and also learn more about how to effectively share workflows with my clients.

-Richard is responsible for developing the software in support of his lab’s research.
-High-level requirements are given to him, but he then has freedom in deciding how to implement solutions.
-He does not code exclusively but researches and plans his work: he must determine how to balance software engineering best practices with the limited resources available for research software engineering.
+I'm responsible for developing the software in support of my lab’s research.
+I'm given high-level requirements but I then have the freedom to decide how to implement solutions.
+I don't code exclusively but spend time researching and planning my work since I have to balance software engineering best practices with the limited resources available for research software engineering.

-**Richard’s interests**: Richard would like to generate software products that participate in community standards for data ingestion and export.
-He is aware of BIDS for standard input data representation, he needs to learn about 'output standards' such as BIDS derivatives and standardized output description (e.g. NIDM).
-He can be convinced that containerizing his software products can make them easier to deliver to his local clients (and for them to share with others who want to reproduce their work) and easier to support, compared to a bare metal software solution.
+I would like to generate software products that incorporate community standards for data ingestion and export.
+I'm aware of BIDS for standard input data representation, but I need to learn about output standards such as BIDS derivatives and standardized output descriptions (like NIDM).
+I have heard that containerizing software can make it easier to deliver it to my local clients (and for them to share with others who want to reproduce their work) and easier to support compared to a bare metal software solution.

 **How can ReproNIM Help?**